Chaitalykundu/Web-Development/03-JavaScript/01-Basic/01-Introduction/01-theory.md

 The **ECMAScript** specification is a blueprint for creating a scripting language.
 **JavaScript** is an implementation of that blueprint.

-It was created to ensure that different documents on javascript are talking about the same language
+It was created to ensure that different documents on javascript are talking about the same language.

 &nbsp;